 In some states, you can record phone conversations without the debt collector's knowledge.
 In others, this tactic is illegal.
-Check with your state consumer protection agency to find out what is permitted where you live.
+Check with your state consumer protection agency or a lawyer to find out what's permitted where you live.

 Once your complaint is filed, don't expect immediate results.
 The FTC might take steps to sanction the agency if it has other complaints on record.
 The state agency might move more quickly to sue the collection agency or shut it down for egregious violations.
 Your best hope is that the creditor will offer to cancel the debt.

 If you've been subject to repeated abusive behavior and can document it, consider suing the collection agency.
 But if the illegal behavior was merely annoying, don't bother.
 For example, if the collector called three times in one day but never again, you probably don't have a case.

 To sue the debt collector, you can represent yourself in small claims court or hire a lawyer and go to regular court.
 (The other side may have to pay your attorneys' fees and court costs if you win.)
 If you win in court, you're entitled to recover:

 the amount of any actual financial losses you suffered—for example, your therapy fees, if you suffered extreme anxiety as a result of the collector's actions, or the amount you paid to switch to an unlisted number to avoid harassment, and

 an additional amount (unrelated to actual losses) up to $1,000 for any violation of the FDCPA.